 EFC - As determined by filing the FAFSA.
 It is the amount of money a family is expected to contribute towards the educational expenses.

 FSA ID - Comprised of a username and password created by the student or parent, this is used to electronically access personal information on U.S. Department of Education websites such as https://fafsa.ed.gov/, https://studentloans.gov/ and https://nslds.ed.gov/ and to electronically sign required documents such as a Master Promissory Note (MPN).

 Merit Scholarship - These are academic awards that are awarded by both the college and outside sources.
 All students upon entering DelVal are considered for merit awards.
 Academic achievement, extracurricular activities and strong citizenship are factors in the selection process.

 Gift Assistance - This funding is not repaid.
 Scholarships or grants are the most prevalent types of Gift Assistance, but tuition waivers, sponsorships or tuition reimbursements from employers also qualify.

 Grants - These are a type of gift assistance that may or may not require a minimum GPA, ACT or SAT score or financial-need level.

-Federal Pell Grant - This Federal Grant is awarded to undergraduate students with an EFC less than $5487 as determined by filing the FAFSA, which determines both eligibility and the amount of the award (Amounts range from $602 to $5730).
+Federal Pell Grant - This Federal Grant is awarded to undergraduate students with an EFC less than $5157 as determined by filing the FAFSA, which determines both eligibility and the amount of the award (Amounts range from $602 to $5730).